mendix/docs/content/en/docs/developerportal/control-center/portfolio-managment-tool.md

 {{< figure src="/attachments/developerportal/control-center/portfolio-management/edit-project-list-view.png" >}}

-{{% alert color="info" %}}All the archived project initiatives can be found on the [Archived Projects](#archived-project initiatives) page.{{% /alert %}}
+{{% alert color="info" %}}All the archived projects can be found on the [Archived Projects](#archived-projects) page.{{% /alert %}}

-## 3 Archived Projects {#archived-project-initiatives}
+## 3 Archived Projects Page{#archived-projects}

-After a project initiative is finished or the project initiative is not relevant for the current time being, you can archive a project initiative.
-When you archive the project initiative, you can give the project initiative a status such as, **Completed**, **Canceled**, **On Hold** or **Other Reason**, as well as a reason for archiving it.
+After a project is finished or the project is not relevant for the current time being, you can archive a project.
+When you archive the project, you can give the project a status such as, **Completed**, **Canceled**, **On Hold** or **Other Reason**, as well as a reason for archiving it.

-The **Archived Projects** page show all the project initiatives that are archived.
-You can search for a project initiative in the search bar.
+The **Archived Projects** page show all the projects that are archived.
+You can search for a project in the search bar.

-Each project initiative shows the following information:
+Each project shows the following information:

-- Reason for archiving the project initiative
+- Reason for archiving the project
 - Additional notes on the archive
-- Who archived the project initiative
+- Who archived the project
-- When the project initiative was archived
+- When the project was archived

-Clicking a project initiative name shows the details of that project initiative.
+Clicking a project name shows the details of that project.

 ### 3.1 Restoring and Deleting an Archived Project